Lake Erie is a global treasure. And right now it’s under threat.

 What you can do:

-1. SIGN THE PLEDGE
+1. SIGN THE PETITION

 Show your support for Lake Erie by adding your voice to a growing community of people standing with the lake.

 We thought it was gone forever… we were wrong.
 Having been kept at bay since the 1970s, a toxic slime monster is once more invading Lake Erie!